A look at COVID-19 reopening plans across the country

 Public health orders affecting what is allowed to open vary by community.

-Restrictions in Iqaluit will be eased starting Friday.
-Travel restrictions in and out of Iqaluit will be lifted.
-A household can have up to 10 people in their home and up to 50 people can gather outdoors.
+Restrictions in Iqaluit were eased on Friday.
+Travel restrictions in and out of Iqaluit have been lifted.
+A household can now have up to 10 people in their home and up to 50 people can gather outdoors.

 Theatres and restaurants can also open at 25 per cent capacity or 25 people, whichever is less.